A2Amir/Introduction-of-Localization/README.md

 **How will this affect my belief over different places?**

 Obviously, the one's for x2 and x3 should go up and the ones for x1, x4, and x5 should go down.
-To tell you how to incorporate this measurement into our belief with a very simple rule(a product).
+This measurement(seeing red color) incorporates into our belief with a very simple rule(a product).
 Any cell where the color is correct (red cell) we multiply it with a relatively large number (say, 0.6) whereas all the green cells will be multiplied with 0.2.

 If we look at the ratio of those, then it seems about 3 times as likely to be in a red cell than it is to be in a green cell, because 0.6 is 3 times larger than 0.2.
 After multiplying, result would be like below: